-This measure is to ensure students are successfully completing credit-bearing English courses in a timely manner.
-This measure includes first-time fall curriculum students who have an Associate Degree primary curriculum program or are in a Career and College Promise College

-Transfer Primary Pathway.
-Success is defined as earning a "C" or better in at least one credit-bearing English course during their first two academic years.
+This measure is to ensure students are successfully completing a credit-bearing English course within their first three academic years.
+This measure includes First-time fall associate degree and transfer pathway students during their first fall.
+Success is defined as earning a standard letter grade of A, B, C, or P in at least one credit-bearing English course within three years (by the end of the third summer term).